Teen Marijuana Treatment & Early Intervention

 If you're not sure whether you should be worried, just give us a call.
 We are happy to be of service and to talk through the situation that concerns you.

-My child is definitely smoking marijuana, but I don't know how to get them to agree to see you.
+My child is definitely smoking weed, but I don't know how to get them to agree to see you.

 We can help you plan a conversation that helps your child agree to reach out for help.
 Call our office to talk with our clinicians about how to move forward.